Biography of Sir Christopher Wren

-Sir Christopher Wren was an architect who lived during the Seventeenth Century and is chiefly remembered for designing St Paul’s Cathedral in London.
+Sir Christopher Wren was a seventeenth century architect chiefly remembered for designing St Paul’s Cathedral in London.

 When and Where was Christopher Wren Born?